Entropy production bounds for systems running computer programs: General properties of the mismatch cost

 \section{General properties of the mismatch cost}

-Consider a system with state space $\X$ and let $\simp$ denote the probability simplex associated with it.
-Suppose that the system undergoes a transformation such that an initial distribution $p_{X_0} \in \simp$ changes to $p_{X_1} \in \simp$, where $X_0$ and $X_1$ denote the random variables representing the state of the system at initial and final time respectively.
-The transformation can be expressed by a conditional distribution $G(x|x')$ specifying the probability of a final state given an initial state:
+{ We begin with some general considerations from stochastic thermodynamics and the role of the MMC.
+We consider a system with a state space $\X$ that undergoes a transformation.
+Starting from an initial state $x_0 \in \X$, the system evolves and ends in a state $x_1 \in \mathcal{X}$.
+This transformation can be described by a conditional map $G(x_1 | x_0)$, which specifies the probability that the system ends in state $x_1$ given that it started in state $x_0$.

-for any $p_{X_0}\in \simp$.
-Suppose that for this transformation, we are interested in a cost function of the form

-for a given real-valued function on the state space $f:\X \to \R$. $S(p)$ is the Shannon entropy of the distribution.
-It has been shown that this cost function admits a decomposition of the form~\cite{kolchinsky2017dependence, wolpert2020thermodynamics, kolchinsky2021dependence}:
+This formulation captures a wide range of processes, including computational devices such as Boolean gates (where the system state changes as a gate computes an output), Boolean circuits executing sequences of operations, and chemical reaction networks where the composition of reactants change over time.
+In general, the mapping from an initial state to a final state is stochastic rather than deterministic, meaning that $G(x_1 | x_0)$ typically takes values strictly between 0 and 1.}